 In February 2017, the Pilbara Development Commission appointed South Hedland-based Sing-Kenken Solutions to undertake formal engagement with the six occupied town-based reserve communities.

 The consultants are visiting each town-based reserve and meeting with the communities to develop transition plans based on the aspirations of residents.

 The transition plans will be informed by an infrastructure assessment, social impact analysis, and the identification of local area planning and statutory approvals.

 Consideration will also be given to the required wrap-around support services for residents.
-The transition plans are expected to be completed by mid-2017.

 Stage 2 will involve implementation of the plans and may take up to three years, depending on the extent of work to be carried out.